SVA Responds to COVID-19

 The English and the Visual Arts Program is a three-semester program that begins in summer.
 The program offers intensive English as a Second Language (ESL) study during the summer and combines ESL and BFA studio coursework for the fall and spring semesters.
 The program allows artistic development through required BFA studio courses while improving English skills through ESL courses.

-Summer 2020 English and Visual Arts Program
+The Summer 2020 English and Visual Arts Program will be online

 More About the Program